samporritt/site/index.md

 ## Links
   - [Geometric Designs](https://geometric-designs.onrender.com)
     *A collection of geometric artworks I created.
-Warning: the side can can a minute or two to load if it hasn't been accessed in a while.*
+Warning: the side can can a minute or two to load if it hasn't been recently accessed.*

 - **Papers**
   - [Paper title (TODO)](https://arxiv.org/)